Dual-Mode Wireless Devices for Adaptive Pull and Push-Based Communication

-Fig. \ref{fig:E_vs_lambda} illustrates the average energy consumed by the system, $\bar{E}$, as a function of $\lambda_q$ and $\lambda_a$, for uncorrelated and correlated traffic, respectively.
+Figs.~\ref{fig:E_vs_lambda} and~\ref{fig:E_correlated} illustrate the average energy consumed by the system, $\bar{E}$, as a function of $\lambda_q$ and $\lambda_a$, for uncorrelated and correlated traffic, respectively.
 The parameter settings remain the same as in the previous graph, and a perfect correspondence between the theoretical analysis and the numerical simulation is still observable.
 Furthermore, as $\lambda_a =\lambda_q$ increases, the average energy consumed by the system also increases.
-This is due to an higher input load, which leads to a greater number of transmission attempts, resulting in more time spent transmitting and, consequently, higher power consumption.
+This is due to a higher input load, which leads to a greater number of transmission attempts and, consequently, higher power consumption.
 Remark that the configuration consuming the lowest amount of energy for a given input traffic is the one with $Q = 1$.
 This is because fewer nodes receive the \gls{wus}, leading to a lower $E_1(t)$ compared to $Q = \{4,7\}$.
 Moreover, thanks to a greater number of available push slots, the number of retransmissions is lower, which results in a lower $E_2(t)$.
 Additionally, $E_3(t)$ is reduced since the \gls{wur} remains active for a shorter duration.
-However, when $Q = 1$, the query success probability, $\bar{p}_q$, significantly drops, as shown in Fig~\ref{fig:analytical_alarm_query}.
-This occurs because nearly the entire frame is allocated to alarm transmissions, leaving insufficient resources for query handling.
+However, when $Q=1$, the query success probability, $\bar{p}_q$, degrades significantly as the frame is dominated by alarm traffic, leaving insufficient resources for query handling.
 Finally, correlated traffic exhibits a marginally higher $\bar{E}$ compared to the uncorrelated scenario, as bursts of simultaneous alarms intensify retransmissions and per-frame energy expenditure.

 The previous findings highlight the importance of carefully selecting the parameter $Q$ to account for the performance of both types of traffic, as well as the system power consumption.